 Frank: Fup off, you grasshole!

-According to the Scrabble dictionary, 'feck' means 'value', hence the derivative 'feckless', or 'worthless'.
-Therefore, I can use it as a swearword and say, 'it means value!'
+- According to the Official Scrabble Players Dictionary, 'feck' means 'value', hence the derivative 'feckless', or 'worthless'.
+Therefore, I can use it as a swearword and say, 'It means value!'

 Fraiser: I'm off to use the "little boy's room".

 Lillith: Why does a grown man feel the need to euphemise?